 The primary SMTP address for the recovered inactive mailbox will have the same value as the one specified by the MicrosoftOnlineServicesID parameter.

 After you recover an inactive mailbox, a new Office 365 user account is also created.
 You have to activate this user account by assigning a license.
-To assign a license in the Office 365 admin center, see Assign or unassign licenses for Office 365 for business.
+To assign a license in the Microsoft 365 admin center, see Assign or unassign licenses for Office 365 for business.

 What's the main difference between recovering and restoring an inactive mailbox?
 When you recover an inactive mailbox, the mailbox is basically converted to a new mailbox, the contents and folder structure of the inactive mailbox are retained, and the mailbox is linked to a new user account.
 After it's recovered, the inactive mailbox no longer exists, and any changes made to the content in the new mailbox will affect the content that was originally on hold in the inactive mailbox.
 Conversely, when you restore an inactive mailbox, the contents are merely copied to another mailbox.
 The inactive mailbox is preserved and remains an inactive mailbox.
 Any changes made to the content in the target mailbox won't affect the original content held in the inactive mailbox.
 The inactive mailbox can still be searched by using In-Place eDiscovery, its contents can be restored to another mailbox, or it can be recovered or deleted at a later date.

 What happens when you recover an inactive mailbox?
 When you recover an inactive mailbox, the following things occur:

 Litigation Hold (if it was enabled for the inactive mailbox) is removed.